 What are the treatments for blood cancer?

-Treatment will depend on the type of blood cancer you have, your age, how fast the cancer is progressing, and whether the cancer has spread to other parts of your body.
+Treatment will depend on several factors.
+These include the type of blood cancer you have, your age, how fast the cancer is progressing, and whether the cancer has spread to other parts of your body.

 Because treatments for blood cancer have vastly improved over the last several decades, many types of blood cancers are now highly treatable.
 Common treatments include the following: